Friday, December 31, 2010

 Yes, the increased value of the property will provide more property taxes.
 But, again, is this the jobs or development we need at this location?
 At this time?
 Are we so uninterested in our built environment that we will allow anything to be built anywhere without any boundaries?
 A third of the property in the city is exempt from taxes.
 Simply removing some exemptions could add millions in collections.

 Yes, there is a fine line between guiding development and stifling it.
 Such as killing a link amongst a national train network, which benefits businesses and citizens, is stifling of development.
-Establishing parameters for a business that will take up half-block, intrude into the downtown skyline, and be part of the downtown for decades to come, doesn't seem burdensome, but necessary.
+Establishing parameters for a business that will take up a half-block, intrude into the downtown skyline, and be part of the downtown for decades to come, doesn't seem burdensome, but necessary.